MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/driveadoption.md

 ## Give us Feedback

 Do you have requests for new features or content in the Custom Learning portal?
-Visit our online UserVoice where you can vote for existing suggestions or add your own.
-Find our UserVoice instance at https://aka.ms/AdoptionTools.
+Visit our online Community and Adoption Feedback Portal where you can vote for existing suggestions or add your own.
+Find our Feedback Portal at https://aka.ms/CommunityandAdoptionFeedback.